ivanhofer/sveltekit-typescript-showcase/README.md

 > [Example](https://github.com/ivanhofer/sveltekit-typescript-showcase/tree/main/src/01-props/03-control-flow/ImprovedComponent.svelte)

 You can use union types to narrow down types in the control flow of your application.
 Somewhere you probably need to fetch data from an api.
-It will probably either return data or an error.
+The fetch function will probably either return data or an error.
 It is not wrong to model it like in the following example:

 ##### example